openSUSE/news-o-o/_posts/2020-11-23-xfce-raw-images.md

 ## Contributing

 Like any other team in openSUSE the Xfce team is always happy to welcome people interested in development, packaging, testing and reporting bugs.
 Find out more about our work [here](https://en.opensuse.org/Portal:Xfce) and say hello in the chat if you like!
-[7]

-[1] RAT stands for Released Ahead of Time.
-Courtesy of this word play is LCP.
+<sup>[1] RAT stands for Released Ahead of Time.
+Courtesy of this word play is LCP.</sup>